Appropriate decision-making and communication processes go a long way to avoiding and managing disputes.

-Some PBC rule books refer membership disputes to a general meeting and outline that an individual involved in a membership dispute has the right to appeal the decision and make their case for membership at a general meeting.
+For example, some PBC rule books refer membership disputes to a general meeting and outline that an individual involved in a membership dispute has the right to appeal the decision and make their case for membership at a general meeting.
 The members then have the responsibility to determine whether or not the applicant is eligible for member.
-The right of the applicant to address a general meeting is not included within the CATSI Act model.